d3fc/d3fc/examples/svg-canvas-and-webgl-chart/README.md

-# Webgl and Canvas Plot
+# SVG, Webgl and Canvas Chart

-This example demonstrates how a Webgl series and a Canvas series can be rendered together by drawing a Webgl candlestick series with a Canvas gridline series.
+This examples demonstrates a chart with a Webgl candlestick series, a Canvas gridline, and an SVG line series, all being rendered together.